Polarization dependence of semiconductor exciton and biexciton contributions to phase-resolved optical two-dimensional Fourier-transform spectra

-The amplitude and real part of the rephasing 2DFT spectra are shown in Fig.~\ref{fig:fig3}, for the various co- and cross-polarized configurations.
-Real spectra for both co-polarized excitations have been demonstrated previously,\cite{Zhang2} but not for cross-polarized excitation, where only magnitude spectra have been presented.
+The amplitude and real part of the rephasing 2DFT spectra are shown in Fig.~\ref{fig:fig3}, for the same four co- and cross-polarizations as above.
+The phase-resolved spectra for co-polarized excitations have been presented previously.\cite{Zhang2} Here they are shown for comparison with improved resolution with the real parts of the cross-polarized spectra.
 The excitation density, laser tuning and time $T$ are the same as those used in the TFWM data.
-The emission frequency is used to determine the arithmetic sign of the frequencies, thus the frequencies on the vertical axis are negative as the first pulse is conjugated.
+The emission frequency is used to determine the arithmetic sign of the frequencies, thus the $\hbar\omega_{\tau}$ axis is negative because the first pulse is conjugated.
 All spectra are normalized to the strongest peak, namely the X$_{hh}$ peak in the amplitude spectrum for XXXX configuration.
 Because the signal amplitudes vary for the different polarization configurations, each spectrum has an individual scale on its colorbar.
-To aid the quantitative comparison amplitude change dots are added to the XXXX polarized colorbar (adjacent the top left panel of Fig.~\ref{fig:fig3}): the four dots represent the relative strength of the $X_{hh}$ peak for XXXX (black dot), $\sigma^{+}\sigma^{+}\sigma^{+}\sigma^{+}$ (blue dot), $\sigma^{-}\sigma^{-}\sigma^{+}\sigma^{+}$ (red dot) and XYYX (green dot) polarizations, respectively from top to bottom.
-In general the 2DFT spectra show similar contributions, which are labelled in the amplitude spectrum for XXXX polarization (top left panel).
-These features include two diagonal features for the exciton populations ($X_{hh}$ and $X_{lh}$); two off-diagonal coupling peaks of various strengths ($X_{hh-lh}$ and $X_{lh-hh}$); in some cases axial peaks corresponding to biexciton states (most prominently $B_{hh}$); and vertical stripes at higher $-\Omega_{\tau}$ energies related to continuum absorption.
-Diagonal elongation of the peaks is a sign of inhomogeneity and is present for all polarizations.
+To aid the quantitative comparison dots are added to the amplitude XXXX-polarized colorbar: the four dots represent the relative strength of the $X_{hh}$ peak for XXXX (black dot), $\sigma^{+}\sigma^{+}\sigma^{+}\sigma^{+}$ (blue dot), $\sigma^{-}\sigma^{-}\sigma^{+}\sigma^{+}$ (red dot) and XYYX (green dot) polarizations, respectively from top to bottom.
+The 2DFT spectra show similar contributions, as labelled in the top left panel, including: two diagonal features associated with $X_{hh}$ and $X_{lh}$; two off-diagonal coupling peaks ($X_{hh-lh}$ and $X_{lh-hh}$); and in some cases axial peaks corresponding to a third-order coherence through the biexciton state (most prominently $B_{hh}$).
+Diagonal elongation of the some peaks is a sign of inhomogeneity and is unchanged by polarization.
+For the $X_{hh}$ the ratio of inhomogeneous to homogeneous broadening is approximately 3.5:1, and less for the $X_{lh}$.